 Stephen Hawley Martin is a former principal of The Martin Agency, the ad firm that created the GEICO Gecko and "Virginia Is for Lovers."
 He has ghostwritten dozens of books, has written several dozen under his own name, and has won half a dozen national awards for his work.
 As an independent ghostwriter, he'll write your book for a lot less than you'd pay another experienced ghostwriter that you'd work with through a big national firm.
 Not only that, if you want him to, he'll also publish and promote your book.

-to bring your book to market
+Frequently asked questions about working with Stephen to bring your book to market

 Please tell me about your ghostwriting process.